sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- } -->

-This double negation, “if not no errors found…”, makes my brain itch, and I almost want to take a red marker and start crossing out `!`s and `no`s on my screen to be able to read the code.
+The double negation, “if not no errors found…”, makes my brain itch, and I almost want to take a red marker and start crossing out `!`s and `no`s on my screen to be able to read the code.

-In most cases we can significantly improve code readability by converting negative booleans to positive:
+In most cases we can significantly improve code readability by converting negative booleans to positive ones:

 <!--
 class X {